syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-N> When Command is binded to ItemTemplate, it must also define `Source` property with its root element as reference.
-Only then it executes the property in the ViewModel of type Command.

 ## Event to command

 The ListView event can be converted into commands using [Behaviors](https://developer.xamarin.com/guides/xamarin-forms/behaviors/).
 To achieve this, create a command in the ViewModel class and associate it to the ListView event using `Behaviors`.